-If your bike has gears, put your bike into easy gear.
+If your bike has gears, put your bike into low gear and into easy gear.

 Time to pedal

-With one foot flat on the ground, put your other foot on the pedal.
+With one foot flat on the ground, put your other foot on the front edge of the pedal.
 The bike crank arms should be almost verticle.
 With the pedaling leg on the top pedal with it tipped slightly forward.

 The next step is to release the brake.
-With the bike moving, push down with the foot on the top pedal.
+With the bike moving, push the other pedal down with the foot on the top pedal.
 Lift your other foot and push down on the opposite pedal.

 Start moving forward in a straight line.
 Then push with t one pedal and the second pedal, and your legs start pumping.

 The momentum will keep you moving and balanced on two wheels.
-It is easier to maintain balance with enough momentum and enough speed.
+It is easier to walk and maintain balance with enough momentum and enough speed.

 When you stop, use both hands and squeeze both brakes simulation with steady pressure.
-As you slow down, first take your right foot off the pedal.
+As you slow down, first your back brake and take your right foot off the pedal.